Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

 Summary: Procedures to disseminate hardship loans or grants.

-In the event of a strike or a full or partial shutdown of state government MAPE will, through its President, Treasurer and/or Executive Director, secure arrangements for hardship loans which may be required by its members to meet their financial commitments for the duration of the strike or state government shutdown.
+- In the event of a strike or a full or partial shutdown of state government MAPE will, through its President, Treasurer, or Executive Director, secure arrangements for hardship loans which may be required by its members to meet their financial commitments for the duration of the strike or state government shutdown.

-In the event that a member does not qualify for a hardship loan under the guidelines of the selected financial institution, the member may apply for a hardship grant, which may also be administered by the same selected financial institution with oversight from the MAPE Hardship Loan/Grant Committee.
+- In the event that a member does not qualify for a hardship loan under the guidelines of the selected financial institution, the member may apply for a hardship grant, which may also be administered by the same selected financial institution with oversight from the MAPE Hardship Loan

-The Hardship Loan/Grant Committee shall be composed of the MAPE Statewide Second Vice President, the MAPE Statewide Treasurer and the MAPE Statewide Secretary.
+/and Grant Committee shall be composed of the MAPE Statewide Vice President, the MAPE Statewide Treasurer, and the MAPE Statewide Secretary.

 - Donations to MAPE Central for strike assistance.